wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * At present the only part of the meat industry where reasonable prices prevail is in the pig meat industry, but for all parts of the Australian meat industry there is emerging a **crisis** which needs to be recognised by all members of the Australian community.

+* **Crisis**, chaos, industrial anarchy, communists, fascists, centralists, spendthrifts, misers and a host of other phrases roll glibly off the tongues of these men as they continue on the same path of dividing the nation in Opposition as they did for 23 years in Government.

 * It may well be justified or alternatively running itself into a major **crisis**.

 * Already the wool industry has reached a **crisis** point with costs threatening to swamp the already minute margin between costs and prices.